 “Time to leave.
 Here, you take control seat.
 I balance thruster mix; big payload, need extra oomph.”

-Once free from the planet’s gravitational pull the hauler was easier to maneuver and Kailo took the helm.
+Once free from the planet’s gravitational pull, the hauler was easier to manoeuvre and Kailo took the helm.

 “Now, we’re good.
 Lesser hauler rendezvous with whooping freighter, my crew will be impatient, surely anxious for noble homecoming.”

 “Captain Kailo,” he laughed, or rather gargled proudly while bowing, as if introducing himself for the first time.
 “Always ready to serve friends for true compensation.”

 So Kailo was a captain of a whooping freighter and with a crew, and a trader in fact—but trading in what?
 He had obviously been stranded in this system, on the same planet as me with the female humanoid.
 And now with my supplies and shuttle parts, we were all able to escape our shared misfortune.